 The DMH continued to use enhanced quality monitoring protocols for the first year of transition.
-Here quality related outcomes using identified benchmarks for persons at risk of poor outcomes will be monitored for effectiveness.
+Here quality related outcomes using identified benchmarks for persons at risk for poor outcomes will be monitored for effectiveness.
 Critical Incidents and outcomes are monitored with information on these incidents entered into the Event Management Tracking system (EMT).
 This system has been enhanced to create a field for Contact Description.
 There is now a standalone field and will provide better security and confidentiality for reports on dissatisfaction, abuse/neglect, misuse of funds, etc. to be submitted to the Office of Constituent Services (OCS) and entered into the system.
 Individualized Service Plans will be reviewed and findings entered into the Action Plan Tracking System.
-Ongoing review and enhancements continue for the electronic system that has been developed for the Regional Community Living Coordinators to review monthly reportable events specific to individuals currently enrolled in the MO MFP program.
-This process is designed to assist with the identification of themes and trends for overall quality improvement strategies that focus on service delivery and supports.
-Community Living Coordinators are now able to directly enter data on reportable incidents directly into the